Gun laws of Australia: Gun amnesties

+Efficacy measurement

+Trends in related social problems

 Some studies on the effects of Australia's gun laws have suggested that Australia's gun laws have been effective in reducing mass shootings, gun suicides and armed crime, while other studies suggest that the laws have had little effect.
 Polling shows strong support for gun legislation in Australia with around 85 to 90% of people wanting the same or greater level of restrictions.
 Nevertheless, conservative estimates are that there may be about 260,000 unregistered or prohibited firearms in the community, including assault rifles.

 Between 1991 and 2001, the number of firearm-related deaths in Australia declined by 47%.
 Suicides committed with firearms accounted for 77% of these deaths, followed by firearms homicide (15%), firearms accidents (5%), firearms deaths resulting from legal intervention and undetermined deaths (2%).
 The number of firearms suicides was in decline consistently from 1991 to 1998, two years after the introduction of firearm regulation in 1996.

 Suicide deaths using firearms more than halved in ten years, from 389 deaths in 1995, to 147 deaths in 2005.
 This is equal to 7% of all suicides in 2005.
 Over the same period, suicides by hanging increased by over 52% from 699 in 1995 to 1068 in 2005.

 The number of guns stolen fell from an average 4,195 per year from 1994 to 2000 to 1,526 in 2006–2007.
 Long guns are more often stolen opportunistically in home burglaries, but few homes have handguns and a substantial proportion of stolen handguns are taken from security firms and other businesses; only a small proportion, 0.06% of licensed firearms, are stolen in a given year.
 A small proportion of those firearms are reported to be recovered.
 About 3% of these stolen weapons are later connected to an actual crime or found in the possession of a person charged with a serious offence.
 As of 2011 and 2012, pistols and semi-automatic pistols were traded on the black market for ten to twenty thousand dollars.